bowencu/WarehouseApplication/README.md

 ## Description
 This application aims to produce similar functionality as an online shopping marketplace.
 The features provided aim to fit both seller's and buyer's needs alike.
 Products that are uploaded can include various types and features that a seller may wish to advertise.
 A buyer has options to browse products according to their needs, such as filtering for a specific category or sorting products according to price.
+When a purchase is made, the price paid by the buyer goes into the seller's account balance.
 This idea was of interest to me because shopping can be a frustrating experience for customers, especially as online marketplaces are increasingly common.
 The process of finding the right product can be made easy for the customer by implementing ways for one to express their criteria through their browsing experience.

 **As a user, I want to be able to:**
 - sell products by uploading product details to the database
+- earn the amount paid by a buyer as a seller
 - include details on a products for sale *(name, price, sale price, category, used condition, description, etc.)*
 - view all products currently for sale
 - filter and sort products according to their features *(name, price, sale price, category, used condition, description, etc.)*